logo

 ENDO USA, Inc.

-Usage: The drug is indicated for the emergency treatment of allergic reactions, including anaphylaxis from various allergens and exercise-induced anaphylaxis.
-Additionally, it is used to increase mean arterial blood pressure in adult patients with hypotension associated with septic shock.
+Usage: This drug is indicated for the emergency treatment of Type I allergic reactions, including anaphylaxis due to various allergens.
+It is also used to increase mean arterial blood pressure in adults with hypotension associated with septic shock.

 • alphagan p